-An interviewer might ask you the question, “Why are you the best person for the job?”
+During a job interview, the interviewer might ask you the question, “Why are you the best person for the job?”
 This is similar to other common interview questions, such as “Why should we hire you?”
 The interviewer wants to know why you would be a better option to hire than other candidates.
-They also want to make sure you know what they are looking for in a job candidate.

 Examples of the Best Answers

 Take a look at these possible answers and tailor them to your specific qualifications for the job, career background, and work experience: